 Draft Revisions to Statewide Water Supply Plan

 The New Jersey Department of Environmental Protection (DEP) released draft revisions to the NJ Statewide Water Supply Plan on May 1, 2017.
-They have scheduled three public meetings this summer on the draft proposal.
+They have scheduled four public meetings this summer on the draft proposal.

 What is the Water Supply Master Plan?